-Monolingual PLMs are better in their respective languages than multilingual PLMs but the difference is small and often not statistically significant.
-Moreover both monolingual and multilingual PLMs can be successfully transfered to new languages as long as the new language uses the same writing system.
+I used my morphosynactic probing dataset and methodology to demonstrate that monolingual PLMs are better in their respective languages than multilingual PLMs but the difference is small and often not statistically significant.
+Moreover both monolingual and multilingual PLMs can be successfully transferred to new languages as long as the new language uses the same writing system.

-- I analyzed 5 PLMs with Hungarian support and I found that HuBERT (Nemeskey, 2021), a Hungarian-only model is better at morphological, POS and NER tagging than the multilingual models, especially distilBERT, but the margin is small. (Ács et al., 2021b) - I extended this study to the languages of the Uralic family (Ács et al., 2021a).
-I drew similar conclusions in Estonian and Finnish, the only Uralic languages with dedicated monolingual PLMs, as in Hungarian. - I trained POS and NER tagging models in minority Uralic languages by transferring multilingual and monolingual models.
-The cross-language models are suprisingly successful despite the extremely small training data available in some languages.
+- 4.1 I analyzed 5 PLMs with Hungarian support and I found that HuBERT (Nemeskey, 2021), a Hungarian-only model is better at morphological, POS and NER tagging than the multilingual models, especially distilBERT, but the margin is small. (Ács et al., 2021) - 4.2 I extended this study to the languages of the Uralic family (Ács et al., 2021b).
+I drew similar conclusions in Estonian and Finnish, the only Uralic languages with dedicated monolingual PLMs, as in Hungarian. - 4.3 I trained POS and NER tagging models in minority Uralic languages by transferring multilingual and monolingual models.
+The cross-language models are surprisingly successful despite the extremely small training data available in some languages.
 The new models appear to be state-of-the-art without any language-specific effort.

-These contributions were published in (Ács et al., 2021b,a).
+These contributions were published in (Ács et al., 2021; Ács et al., 2021b).
 The experiment design and the result analysis was done in collaboration with my coauthors.
 The implementation is my contribution (Chapter 7).

-The source of morphosyntactic information is often localized in a sentence.
-Systematic removal of certain information (perturbations) reveals where the information is stored.
-The role of context in morphosyntax can be quantified via Shapley values and the results often agree with linguistic intuitions.
+I refined my probing analysis with perturbations that aim to find the exact location of morphosyntactic information in a sentence.
+The systematic removal of certain information (perturbations) reveals where the information is stored.
+I used Shapley values to quantify the role of context in morphosyntax and the results often agree with linguistic intuitions.

-- I introduced a set of perturbation methods that remove some source of information from a sentence.
+5.1 I introduced a set of perturbation methods that remove some source of information from a sentence.
 I retrained the morphosyntactic probes (cf. Thesis 3) on the 247 probing tasks.
 The results offer insight on where the information is stored in the sentence.
-We can often find linguistic explanations for them. - I used the results of perturbations as features for clustering the languages.
+We can often find linguistic explanations for them.

+- 5.2 I used the results of perturbations as features for clustering the languages.
 Such clustering tends to group languages from the same family in the same cluster with some notable exceptions.
-It also tends to cluster typologically similar but unrelated languages in the same cluster. - I defined a sentence as a 9-player coalition game where the players are tokens or groups of tokens relative to the target token in the morphosyntactic probe.
-I applied the Shapley framework on each probing task. - I analyzed the Shapley values from mBERT, XLM-RoBERTa and an LSTM baseline and found that the inter-model correlation is high which demonstrates that the Shapley values are more descriptive of linguistic structure than of the models.
+It also tends to cluster typologically similar but unrelated languages in the same cluster. - 5.3 I defined a sentence as a 9-player coalition game where the players are tokens or groups of tokens relative to the target token in the morphosyntactic probe.
+I applied the Shapley framework on each probing task. - 5.4 I analyzed the Shapley values from mBERT, XLM-RoBERTa and an LSTM baseline and found that the inter-model correlation is high which demonstrates that the Shapley values are more descriptive of linguistic structure than of the models.
 I identified the outlier tasks and I found that the Shapley values often confirm the linguistic properties of the particular language and task.